 4. Pour in a little hot (not boiling) water on the empty side and let the yerba absorb the water.
 Then, add a little more.

 5. Next, place the bombilla filter into the empty side and fill with hot water.

 Check out the clip below for a visual demonstration:

 See for Yourself

-Unbelievable variety is commonplace in Argentina’s northwest.
+Unbelievable variety is commonplace on our Argentina Biking trip.
 From jaw-dropping mountain vistas and canyons, to incredibly lush cloud forests, Argentina comes complete with colourful colonial towns, miles of bike-friendly pavement, and of course—spectacular wine.